gabrielguerrero/ngrx-traits/README.md

 To keep this intro brief it's not intended to show much of the internals of the presentational components that are being used (can be found on the example folder).
 <!-- Add link to example folder  -->

+In order for the selection to work:
+  * add the addSingleSelection trait
-For the selection we need to add addSingleSelection trait, we will also need to add the SingleSelectionState to our ProductState, notice generally each trait has a [TraitName]State,( it also has[TraitName]Actions and [TraitName]Selectors, but those you only need for custom traits) in this case we add SingleSelectionState like:
+  * add the SingleSelectionState to our ProductState

+Notice that, generally each trait has a [TraitName]State, (also has [TraitName]Actions and [TraitName]Selectors, but those are only needed for custom traits).
+In this case the SingleSelectionState is added like:

 ```ts
 export interface ProductsState